-- Always follow safe boating practices when operating your Crest pontoon. - Never operate your boat while under the influence of alcohol or drugs. - Remain seated in designated seating areas while the boat is underway. - Never ride on the foredeck or the rear sundeck.
+One final word!
+Always follow safe boating practices when operating your Crest Marine Pontoon.
+Never operate your boat while under the influence of alcohol or drugs.
+Remain seated in designated seating areas while the boat is underway.
+Never ride on the foredeck or the rear sundeck.
+Never run or operate engine when persons or passengers may be in harms way, take extra precautions when engaging in towable watersports.